nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 #### Chapter V: International Cooperation
 - The supervisory authorities, in addition to providing domestic governance also form part of the machinery for cross-border cooperation
 - Supervisory authorities help in three main areas -
-	1. They are the source of information about domestic regulations that implement the requirements of the COnvention.
-Regulations can be complex and specific to the legal system of the country
+	1. They are the source of information about domestic framework of rules, regulations and decisions that implement Convention requirememts.
+There are often several levels of regulation and many rules cannot be laid down permanently in detailed statutory provisions to give lower level decision-making bodies some discretion
-	2. They assist entities from other member states meet the local procedural and compliance requirements
+	2. They assist entities from other member states with interpretation and in meeting the local regulatory requirements
 	3. They assist data subjects who reside abroad

 #### Further Reading